-CAS cannot be made up; it must be a regular continuous commitment.
-Though hour counting is discouraged, CAS should be roughly ten hours for each strand a term (30 hours total each term).
-It is important to remember that CAS is not about the quantity of activities, but instead is about the quality of experiences that students have.
+CAS cannot be made up; it must be a regular continuous commitment for 18 months.

+It is important to remember that CAS is not about the quantity of activities, nor the hours, but instead is about the quality of experiences that students have.